moov2/orchard-development-theme/README.md

 For JavaScript, this theme by default promotes writing modules with ES6 code.
 Webpack will compile modules into a single file (`bundle.js`) using `index.js` as an entry point.
 Webpack is configured to use [Babel](https://babeljs.io/) to transpile the JavaScript code to ensure browser compatibility.

 When developing on the theme, run `npm run develop` before you get started.
 This script will setup Webpack to handle compilation of CSS & JavaScript, and also watch source files for any changes to trigger bundling.

+`npm run develop` will also set up development with the [pattern library](#PatternLibrary).

 ### Linting